The Numerical Discourses

 Each of these chapters is a group of chapters dedicated to praising disciples belonging to one of the four assemblies.
 Chapter 4 consists of ten chapters praising a hundred monks.
 Chapter 5 consists of five chapters praising fifty nuns.
 Chapter 6 consists of four chapters praising forty laymen.
 Chapter 7 consists of three chapters praising thirty laywomen.

 As such, this section of EĀ is remarkably similar to the parallel section in AN found at AN 1.188-267.
-In fact, the abbreviated format found in AN is replicated here in EĀ despite the fact that EĀ doesn’t use this format elsewhere that drops the traditional intros and outros of the oral tradition sūtras.
+In fact, the abbreviated format found in AN is replicated here in EĀ despite the fact that EĀ doesn’t use this format elsewhere, which omits the traditional intros and outros of the oral tradition sūtras.
 This suggests that it must be a fairly old part of the Book of Ones.
 The major departure is that this part of EĀ is much larger than we find in AN, consisting of 220 passages vs. AN’s 80 passages.

 Chapter 8: Asura

 This chapter gets its title from the first sūtra, which is a short mythological description of asuras.
-Here, asuras are described as the largest of beings, standing 84,000 yojanas tall, making it reasonable to call them titans.
+Here, asuras are described as the largest of beings, standing 84,000 yojanas tall, making it more than reasonable to call them titans, given that they were taller than the orbit of the moon!
 The Buddha describes how an asura sometimes menaces the sun and moon, being so large that it can physically reach them.
 However, asuras can’t actually grab them but only make the sun and moon temporarily grow dim.
 This story, by the way, would appear to be a mythological explanation for lunar and solar eclipses.
 The Buddha employs it as an anology for Māra harassing and menancing his disciples but lacking the power to harm them.

 The remainder of Chapter 8 is generally parallel to the One Person chapter of AN at AN 1.170-187.
 This type of sūtra extols the virtues of the Buddha by saying he is the only person to arise in the world possessing them.
 A tenth “one person” sūtra occurs at the end of Chapter 10, which might have been displaced when the Asura Sūtra was inserted here.